 - “Winging” it

 I know some of the smartest football people around who are terrible fantasy football owners because they rely too much on their NFL smarts and just try to “wing it” on draft day without any studying or preparation.
-Don’t make the same mistake, no matter how intelligent you think you might be.
+Don’t make the same fantasy football mistakes that these guys do, no matter how intelligent you think you might be.

 - Allowing someone to draft for you